 Loops across the Delaware River using the D&R and D&L trails

 There are trails along both sides of the Delaware River from Frenchtown south to Trenton.
 Use the bridges, and you can turn a ride into a two-state loop of as little as 7 miles.
-Add another option once the bike path on the new Scudders Falls bridge opens (this fall?).
+Since that photo was taken, the bike path on the new Scudders Falls bridge has opened so there’s one more way to cross state lines.

-Take that 34-mile option to New Brunswick noted on the sign with a grain of salt: this section doesn’t directly connect with the main towpath.
+Take that 34-mile option to New Brunswick noted on the bottom right of that sign with a grain of salt: this section doesn’t directly connect with the main Delaware and Raritan Canal towpath.
 You’ll need to bike into Trenton for that.

-But the 10 miles to Bristol are lovely.
+But the 10 miles south to Bristol on the Delaware & Lehigh Trail are lovely, more so now that the small but annoying gap in Morrisville has been closed.
 Unfortunately, cyclists and pedestrians not allowed to use the Burlington-Bristol Bridge to get to New Jersey.
 There seems to be a walkway, but it is locked.

 Curious about Morrisville to New Hope on the Pennsylvania side, across to Lambertville and down to Trenton?
 I’ve done it.